Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 2 (18/01/2025) - JDBC based CRUD operations in JSP and Servlets

-Task3: (20/01/2025) - Excel data can be read, write to CSV and stored in a database.
+Task 3: (20/01/2025) - Excel data can be read, write to CSV and stored in a database.

+Task 4: (21/01/2025) - Getting car details using Collections in Java